An S-100 Extender Board

 your way up to the more complex boards.

-Note a later versions of the board (V2), had two jumpers that allow you to
+Note a new later version of the board (V2), now has a jumper to have the buzzer

 A Production S-100 Board.